Born–Oppenheimer approximation: Detailed description

-is solved.
+where $\phi(\mathbf R)$ is the nuclear wavefunction, is solved.
 This second step of the BO approximation involves separation of vibrational, translational, and rotational motions.
 This can be achieved by application of the Eckart conditions.
 The eigenvalue E is the total energy of the molecule, including contributions from electrons, nuclear vibrations, and overall rotation and translation of the molecule.
 In accord with the Hellmann–Feynman theorem, the nuclear potential is taken to be an average over electron configurations of the sum of the electron-nuclear and internuclear electric potentials.

 Derivation

 It will be discussed how the BO approximation may be derived and under which conditions it is applicable.
 At the same time we will show how the BO approximation may be improved by including vibronic coupling.
 To that end the second step of the BO approximation is generalized to a set of coupled eigenvalue equations depending on nuclear coordinates only.
 Off-diagonal elements in these equations are shown to be nuclear kinetic energy terms.

 It will be shown that the BO approximation can be trusted whenever the PESs, obtained from the solution of the electronic Schrödinger equation, are well separated:

 $E_0(\mathbf{R}) \ll E_1(\mathbf{R}) \ll E_2(\mathbf{R}) \ll \cdots \text{ for all }\mathbf{R}$.

 We start from the exact non-relativistic, time-independent molecular Hamiltonian: